 - Qty: 4 metallic hexagonal metal stand-offs (optional).

 - A prototyping board.
 Alternatively you can etch on a PCB the layout.

-- A 10-18 W 12-V Led floodlight, such as this one on ebay or this one on Amazon.
-If you want more light, check the 48W version!
+- A 10-18 W 12-V Led floodlight, such as this one on ebay.
+If you want more light, there is also a 48W version!

 - Of course some wire, solder and and a soldering iron!

 - A 3.2-mm drill bit.

 We used KiCAD to make the layout, so that it can be easily implemented on a prototyping board!

 If you are just using a prototyping board, here are the two images.

 First cut some prototyping board with the dimensions indicated in the layout.
 You should have exactly 20 x 16 holes!
 (Actually the bottom row of holes is not used, as no traces are underneath it).